njang/GA-w10d04-django/README.md

 # Connecting a model to our view

-1. Lets create a `model` of our Treasure instead of storing it hardcoded in our views.py.
+1. Let's create a `model` of our Treasure instead of storing it hardcoded in our views.py.
 This will allow us to easily create new Treasure and keeps the 'MVC' framework robust.
 In our `main_app/models.py` file, change the code to reflect the following:

 	```python
 	# main_app/models.py